dylan-hicks/GAME/README.md

 ###How do I write the "Hello, World" program?

-Open up a good editor (we recomend Vim) and save the following code as hello.game (in the GAME folder):
+Open up a good editor (we recommend Vim) and save the following code as hello.game (in the GAME folder):

     function main(){
         print("Hello, World")
     }

-Then compile it using "./gamec -o hello.game", and then you may run it with "python hello.game.py".
+Then compile and run your program:

+    ./gamec -o hello.game    #compiles it to hello.game.py python hello.game.py     #runs compiled code

 ###How do I learn more?